mika-long/vis-decode/public/vis-decode/assets/calibration_intro.md

 # Before we begin training ...

-We need to ensure that the experiment interface is properly scaled for your screen.
+We need to ensure that the experiment interface is **properly scaled** for your screen.

-This involves two quick calibration steps that will help us determine your screen's specific settings.
+This involves **two** quick calibration steps.
+This will help us determine your screen's specific settings.

-These calibrations will only take a minute and are essential for accurate results.
+The calibration process takes **approximately one minute** and is essential for accurate results.

 Please make sure you're sitting comfortably at your usual viewing distance from the screen, and follow the instructions carefully for each step.